Game engines: Eating your Dog's food

 A further note

 One thing the original 2007 article didn’t touch on but I would very much like to point out, is how untouchable general-purpose game engines are in 2020.
 No small-scale operation is ever going to worry the likes of Epic Games or Unity, and so to make a place for yourself you need some differentiating features.
-Attempting to provide the same features as the big players, you will always be behind feature-wise and quality-wise.
-Even in the hobby space, people are bored of GitHub engines all showing the same sponza test scene with a few point lights, the same image-based lighting, the same Lua scripting and the same ECS library.
+Attempting to provide the same features as the big players and compete head-on with them, you will always be behind feature-wise and quality-wise.
+You just don’t have the manpower!

-If you want your new engine to be taken seriously and accepted, you need to do something specific, and do it very well.
+If you want your new engine to be taken seriously and used by someone, you need to do something specific, and do it very well.
 For example, you can be a modern RPGMaker with incredibly friendly visual programming.
-Perhaps you can specialize in block games à la Minecraft.
+Perhaps you can specialize in block games à la Minecraft (like, I dunno).
 You’ll have probably a fairer chance if you’re going to compete on the niche of engines targeting the web.
 Doing so is the only way I can think of to make a place for yourself, and I think, a more satisfying way to approach the challenge.